 In the bottom of your cooler, you will find beautiful wax.
 Underneath the wax is the water that we added earlier.
 It will have honey residue.
 Do not feed this to the bees-it can make them sick.

 Now you know how to make your own solar beeswax melter and use it.
 There are many ways to accomplish this task.
-(Another point of view).
-Beeswax is important!
-Our bees work so hard to produce wax and honey.
-It is my goal as a beekeeper to make use of every bit.
+And you will find so many uses for beeswax.

 Join our Beekeeping Community